nyjc-computing/ChessGame/README.md

 ## Bonus additions:

-Teams may propose any bonus additions not mentioned here.
+Teams may propose any other features as bonus additions if they are not mentioned here.

 ### branch: **debug** (★)